 Having a bottle in your purse or a bag when you’re out and about can come in handy in a number of ways.
-For a headache, simply apply a drop or two to your fingers and then massage it into your temples, across your forehead, and on the back of your neck.
-A German study found that peppermint oil applied to the temples and forehead is just as effective as taking 1,000 mg of acetaminophen.
+For a head tension, simply apply a drop or two to your fingers and then massage it into your temples, across your forehead, and on the back of your neck.
+A German study found that peppermint oil applied to the temples and forehead is just as effective.
 This is great news for parents of young kids, who don’t always cooperate when it comes to taking oral medicines.

 - For indigestion, heartburn, gas, motion sickness, or other stomach distresses, add two to three drops peppermint oil to a small cup of water and drink.
 (Note that only certain brands of essential oils should be taken internally.
 Check to make sure the oil you are using is pure and safe for internal use.)
 The compounds in the oil have antispasmodic properties that soothe the intestinal tract, colon, and stomach muscles, reducing the spasms and cramping that cause stomach pain.
 Sometimes, even inhaling the oil can help combat nausea.
 A drop or two mixed with water and taken before a meal can also help reduce bloating and gas after eating.

 - For sinus relief, open a bottle of peppermint oil and inhale.
 Breathe deeply several times.
 It you are at the office or someplace where you can store a diffuser, you can also diffuse the oil throughout the day to help clear your sinuses and relieve congestion.

 - For fatigue, apply a few drops to your wrists, rub the wrists together and then inhale.
 For freshening your breath, place a drop under your tongue and then drink some water.
 For bug bites, apply drop directly to the bite to reduce itching.
 This works particularly well when combined with lavender, which is another oil I always carry with me.